Back to blog

 User requirements

-User requirements capture end-users’ needs and expectations.
-They explain what users want and expect from the project or product.
-Part of this is also addressing pain points the users might have faced before.
-This could be as simple as wanting to find an item easily on an online store or being able to quickly edit a document using certain software.
+It also addresses pain points the users might have faced before.
+This could be as simple as finding an item in an online store or being able to easily edit a document using certain software.

 Product requirements

-Product requirements offer details about the product itself, such as its main features and purpose.
+As you might guess, a Product Requirements Document (PRD) offers details about the product itself, such as its main features and purpose.
 For a new smartphone, this could include its screen size, battery life, and camera quality.

 These details are important for design and marketing teams to shape the final product and promote it to potential customers.